crankmanser/sphec-meter/Project_Manifest.md

 ## Roadmap (What Is to Come)

-1.  **Develop the User Interface**: Begin creating the UI screens for the calibration wizard and the main measurement display, building upon the now-complete back-end engine.
+1.  **UI - Phase 2: Boot Selection Logic (CONTINUE)**: Once unblocked, continue the implementation of the dual-boot selection menu.
+2.  **UI - Phase 3: pBios Boot UI**: Build the dedicated user interface for the pBios diagnostics and tuning environment.
+3.  **UI - Phase 4: Normal Boot UI**: Build the main application's user interface, including the main menu, live measurement screens, and the full graphical calibration wizard.
-2.  **Implement the `StatusIndicatorController`**: Implement the logic to drive the physical LEDs and on-screen status icons based on system state (e.g., probe warming up, calibration needed).
+4.  **Implement the `StatusIndicatorController`**: Implement the logic to drive the physical LEDs and on-screen status icons based on system state.
-3.  **Develop the `ConnectivityManager` and API Layer**: Implement the Wi-Fi/BLE connection management and the remote control API.
+5.  **Develop the `ConnectivityManager` and API Layer**: Implement the Wi-Fi/BLE connection management and the remote control API.